 vent consists of an inverted "V".
 This creates a thermal check valve which does not allow the hot air to escape

-properly during the summer and once covered with 2" of snow are rendered useless (check
+properly during the summer and once covered with 2" of snow are rendered useless (check ice dam page for

 more info).
 Puffing tracer smoke inside the attic at 2pm just under the opening shows the air in the attic to be